Testing Infrastructure

 Coverage Requirements

-Coverage reports are generated during CI and visible in pull requests.
+Coverage reports are also generated during CI and visible in pull request checks.

 Mock Usage